AdobeDocs/experience-manager-gems.en/help/gems/aem-core-components.md

 ---
 title: AEM Core Components
-seo-title: AEM Core Components
 description: Learn everything about the Core Components and their related features, about how they work and how they are changing the game.
 Get to know the strategies that allow you to reduce the number of components you need to create and maintain by an order of magnitude.
-seo-description: Learn everything about the Core Components and their related features, about how they work and how they are changing the game.
-Get to know the strategies that allow you to reduce the number of components you need to create and maintain by an order of magnitude.
 uuid: 8bfd82ac-b61d-4ff2-9251-3664456e6b41
 products: SG_EXPERIENCEMANAGER
 products: SG_EXPERIENCEMANAGER/6.4
 discoiquuid: b7e90b65-d6e9-49f5-b43c-3c47cf6aeae8
 targetaudience: target-audience new;target-audience ongoing;target-audience upgrader
-index: y
-internal: n
-snippet: y
 ---

 # AEM Core Components{#aem-core-components}